Power Transformations of Relative Count Data as a Shrinkage Problem: Preliminaries

 \subsection{Parameter Divergence from Observed Points}

 In the previous section, we have derived expressions for probabilities of data given some model parameters.
 These parameters happen to be compositions, and as such they can be depicted as points in a simplex.
-When normalizing a sample of count data by their total, we can also represent it as a so-called {\it observed point} in the simplex:
+When normalizing a sample of count data by their total, we can also represent it as a so-called {\it observed point} \cite{Amari} in the simplex:

-This is the empirical estimate of the parameter $\boldsymbol{q}$.
-It is also known as the {\it type} of a sequence $\boldsymbol{r}$ of independent random variables.
+This is the empirical estimate of the parameter $\boldsymbol{q}$. {The empirical estimate} is also known as the {\it type} of a sequence $\boldsymbol{r}$ of independent random variables.
 Our dual coordinates associated with the observed point are

 One of the fundamental results of the method of types (e.g., \cite{CoverThomas}) is an equality relating the true distribution to the observed point:

 where